go-aah/docs/tutorial/form-based-auth.md

 Now it will take you to the login page.
 From there it self explanatory.
 Happy coding!

-Navigate around using these URL for all the demo users.
-And observe the application logs to see more information.
+Navigate around using these URL for all the demo users and observe the application logs to see more information.

   * http://localhost:8080/manage/users.html
   * http://localhost:8080/admin/dashboard.html
   * http://localhost:8080/login.html

+### Explanation

+  * `controllers` package
+      - Implements Login, Logout, Admin dashboard, etc.
+  * `security` package
+      - Tutorial implements interface `authc.Authenticator` to provide Subject's `authc.AuthenticationInfo` to Security Manager.
+Then Security Manager does the credentials validation.
+      - Tutorial implements interface `authz.Authorizer` to provide Subject's Roles and Permissions to Security Manager.
+  * `views` directory
+      - Implements pages for respective controller action with Authorization using template functions.
+  * `security.conf` has Form Auth Scheme configuration, form fields and Session Management configuration.
+  * `routes.conf` has `default_auth = "form_auth"` defined for all routes and respective `auth` attribute defined for certain route as appropriate.

 <center>**Happy coding!
 Spread the word of aah web framework for Go, Thank you!**</center>